krosenvold/fast-dirscan/README.md

 Multithreaded client
 --------------------
-The scan method will be invoked in a multithreaded manner.
+The scan method will invoked the callbak in a multithreaded manner.
 Your code in the accept method has to be thread-safe

     SmartScanner scanner = new SmartScanner(basedir, null, null, nThreads);

-    ss.scan(new SmartFileReceiver() {
+    ss.scan(new SmartFileReceiver() { // The call to scan blocks until everything is complete.
+This is still open to change :)
         @Override
         public void accept(SmartFile file) {
             // Do something
         }
     });